threefoldfoundation/info_sdk/src/6_develop/solutions/storage/chatflow_hercule.md

 Where the ZDB instances are going to deploy.
 Choose the farm of your choice or leave empty for random farm allocation.
 A better way to choose which farm is to check the [explorer.grid.tf](https://explorer.grid.tf/) for a farm in your area for the best access speed.
 ![020](./img/020.jpeg)

 Where the minio instances are going to deploy.
-This still can be in a different location than your ZDB instances (selected in the previous step), but for best speed, please choose the same farm as your ZDBs, unless you have a good reason not to.
+This still could be in a different location than your ZDB instances (selected in the previous step), but for best speed, please choose the same farm as your ZDBs, unless you have a good reason not to.
 ![021](./img/021.jpeg)

 Select IP for your Master minio instance.